 Sustainability Working Group

 Green Templeton brings together a core group regularly under the leadership of Paul Klenerman, the College Champion for Green Issues and a Governing Body Fellow.
-Subject area experts Associate Fellow Geoff Lye and Emeritus Fellow Jeffery Burley join key college staff including Domestic Bursar Teresa Strike, Operations Manager (Events and Hospitality) Elaine Huckson and Graduate Common Room (GCR) Environment Officers Lore M Purroy and Constanze Cavalier.
+Subject area experts Associate Fellow Geoff Lye and Emeritus Fellow Jeffery Burley join key college staff including Domestic Bursar Teresa Strike, Operations Manager (Events and Hospitality) Elaine Huckson and Graduate Common Room (GCR) Environment Officers Sarah Levy and Ujunwa Ojemeni.

 If you would like to share your ideas or thoughts on sustainable issues please do get in touch!